TehhX/ScatterSync/README.md

 Refer to the [latest release](https://github.com/TehhX/ScatterSync/releases/latest) for a precompiled Linux or Windows64 executable with the latest version of Scatter Sync.
 They should work out of the box; just place them in the directory of your ScatterSync personal repository (the one used for file synchronization, not the one with the source code this README is inside of).
 From there, just follow the [End-User Instructions](#end-user-instructions).

 ## Binary Data File Structures
 This program uses data contained within binary (.bin) files that are structured in a predefined way.
-A size of "Undefined" means that it may change in length from file N<sub>1</sub> to N<sub>2</sub>, but will always end in a null terminator for file reading purposes.
-All data is written directly next to one another in the order of the table from top to bottom.
+A size of "Undefined" means that it may change in length from file N to the next, but will always end in a null terminator.
+All data is written directly next to one another in the order of the table from top to bottom in little endian.
+Examples of both binary files may be found in SampleFiles/.

 ### scatterSyncCloud.bin
 |                 Name                |                              Description                             | Size (Bytes) |